devprashant9/90Days/README.md

 Then started with `Bit Manipulation` from AlgoPrep and I previously have covered this topic in detail so I will just get a quick recap and then move on to our next topic.
 However, the next topic was also covered i.e. `Hashing` but I didn't practise problems on it.
 I will do it after completeion of 3 more topics i.e. _recursion, searching, sorting_ and since I know them it won't take that much time to complete these topics.

 Next topic was `Recursion` and **College Wallah** channel has almost 9 videos on recursion which I will be completing and then we will move on to sorting.
 But before that obviously I will watch AlgoPrep video.
 Since I already knew the concepts it went quite easy.
 For most problems involving recursion `dry run` with _stack_ or _recursion tree_ is mostly important to get the exact flow of the code.
 Recursion is best understood when yoy dry-run a problem and also identifying base case becomes more logical and makes more sense.
 Now, it was time to cover problems of recursion from College Wallah channel.

 ---

+### Day 4 [21-03-2025] | [4Hrs]

+Two main topics to cover today `Sorting` and `Searching` and obviously understanding the `Divide and Conquer` algorithm.
+From this point of time I will try to code every problem using recursion as much as I can.
+This is because it will be used on high basis in every topics specially in _Trees, Graphs, Dynamic Programming_.
+So practising it daily will develop my mind to build intution about when to think a funtion in terms of **recursion**.

+Firstly started today with **Sorting** and we have multiple Sorting techniques available.
+But when to apply what is major question that arises here.
+It simply depends when to use what.
+You can use anything but let me give you a quick scenario.

+Assume that you are given a question that involves 3 steps in solving:
+- sort the array
+- rotate the array
+- find maximum

+In such cases we can use inbuilt `Arrays.sort(Comparator)` method.
+The worst case takes **O(N^2)** which is rare but in general we say it as **O(N log N)** and it uses **O(N)** space.
+The `Comparator` is an interface that helps to order two given values or else sort in ascending order in Java.

+---